North Coast (Oregon Border to Point Arena)

 Description of meat

-- The flesh is blue colored but when cooked turns white
+- The cabezon has blue colored flesh that turns white when cooked.

-- Sweet shellfish flavored meat that can be prepared in almost any manner
+- It has sweet, shellfish flavored meat that can be prepared in almost any manner.

-No nutritional information available, shown is information for Ling Cod, fairly similar as described by those who fish and eat this fish
+No nutritional information available, shown is information for Lingcod, a fairly similar species as described by those who fish and eat this fish.

 O’Connell, CW.
 2014.
 Acute human tpxicity after the ingestion of cabezon, Scorpaenichthys marmoratus, roe.
 Web. https://www.ncbi.nlm.nih.gov/pubmed/25089726.
 Accessed: 12 July 2017.